Why Toxic Relationships Can be a Blessing

 Years ago I had come across a quote from Buddha that went like this:

 “Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.”

 I wanted to let go of these feelings since I knew holding on to them was doing me no good.
 Yet an intellectual realization alone is often not enough; to let go of negativity, we often need to take a practical step.

 And that’s exactly what I found in Rhonda Byrne’s book The Magic.

 Her book contained an exercise on healing relationships through gratitude.
 She said that focusing on what we are grateful about the other person could help heal and eliminate feelings of negativity.

-As I started looking for things to be grateful for, I noticed that there were indeed lots of things to appreciate—things that weren’t immediately apparent because my mind had been focussing on all the negatives.
+As I started looking for things to be grateful for, I noticed that there were indeed lots of things to appreciate—things that weren’t immediately apparent because my mind had been focusing on all the negatives.

 Like the times when she could be really sweet and caring, the wonderful and thoughtful birthday gifts she gave me over the years.
 The tremendous effort she took to teach me maths (a subject I struggled with) during my two years in high school, even coming all the way home to teach me.

 She never judged me and also helped me accept parts of myself that I had trouble accepting.

 The relationship made me realise how judgmental I could be, something that wasn’t apparent to me earlier.
 It also taught me how powerful the thoughts and feelings we put into a relationship are, whether positive or negative.